|

 by this time, Venus had begun to seriously bend north of the ecliptic in preparation

 for its inferior conjunction in March.
-I
+This

 |